tsunderesoul95/tsunderesoul95/README.md

 - 👋 Hi, I’m Tejal
-- 👀 I’m interested in front end development
+- 👀 I'm frontend developer for past 4 yrs in mobile and web applications.
-- 🌱 I’m currently learning react
+- 🌱 I’m currently learning react and various trending UI tools.
-- 💞️ I’m looking to know about data science
+- 💞️ I’m looking to know about data science, analytics
 - 📫 How to reach me tsunderesoul95@gmail.com

 <!---